-The filament of the 300 watt lamp is of the CC-6 type.
+The filament of the 300 watt lamp is of the CC-6 type (Illuminating Engineering Society, 1972, p.
+8-3).
 That is, the filament wire is wound in a helix, and the helix is again wound into a larger helix.
 The axis of the larger helix is perpendicular to the axis of the reflector.
-The smaller helix is wound so tightly that its diameter can be considered the smallest dimension of the light source, and its projected dimension, dimension \underline{s} , is this diameter, 0.033 inch. \underline{L}0 is therefore 70 feet, which permits the lamp to be photometrically measured on the 100 meter range.
+The smaller helix is wound so tightly that its diameter can be considered the smallest dimension of the light source, and its projected dimension, dimension s, is this diameter, 0.084 cm.
+L_0 is therefore 22 meters, which permits the lamp to be photometrically measured on the 100 meter range.

-The filament of the 120 wart lamp is the C-6 type.
+The filament of the 120 watt lamp is of the C-6 type.
 The filament wire is wound into a single helix.
 This helix is wound so loosely that the single turns of the coil can be discerned.
-Therefore, the diameter of the filament wire itself, 0.020 inch, is considered its smallest projected dimension. \underline{L}{0} is 120 feet, and on this basis this lamp also could be tested on the 100 meter range.
+Therefore, the diameter of the filament wire itself, 0.051 cm, is considered its smallest projected dimension.
+L_0 is 36 meters, and on this basis this lamp also could be tested on the 100 meter range.

-The above discussion for the determination of the minimum inverse square distance is exact only for axial measurements.
-For measurements off the axis; test distances of two or three times these computed minimum inverse square distance are sometimes required but are often impractical.
-Measurements near the axis are usually the most important in the testing of these sources; test distances only slightly greater than the computed minimum inverse square distances are necessary for most practical purposes (Walsh, 1953, Chapter XIV).
+The above discussion for the determination of the minimum inverse-square distance is exact only for axial measurements.
+For measurements off the axis, test distances of two or three times these computed minimum inverse-square distances are sometimes required but are often impractical.
+Measurements near the axis are usually the most important in the testing of these sources; test distances only slightly greater than the computed minimum inverse-square distances are necessary for most practical purposes (Walsh, 1953, ch.
+XIV).